I/O complexity and pebble games with partial computations: Conclusion

 \section{Conclusion}

-In this work we aimed to address a limitation of existing models for I/O complexity, namely, the standard assumption that the in-degrees of the corresponding computational DAGs need to be smaller than the size of the fast memory.
-To that end, we studied a variant of the Red-Blue Pebble Game which allows partial computations to be executed.
-We described in detail the new model, what operations are allowed, and how the pebble movements translate to machine instructions.
-It was shown that finding an optimal I/O strategy in the proposed model is NP-complete, even for the special case when the corresponding DAG has one level and only two words fit in the fast memory.
+This work addresses a limitation of existing variants of the Red Blue Pebble Game, namely, the standard assumption that the in-degrees of the corresponding computational DAGs need to be smaller than the size of the fast memory.
+To that end, we proposed a Pebble Game which allows partial computations.
+It was shown that deciding the cost of an optimal I/O strategy in the proposed model is NP-complete, even for the special case when the corresponding DAG has one level, and only two words fit in the fast memory.
 We also outlined approximation algorithms for a couple of special cases, by reductions to TSP instances.
-For future work it would be interesting (and challenging) to study approximation algorithms for arbitrary cache size $M$, and to investigate whether the approximation rate of Proposition \ref{prop:christofides_approximation} can be further improved by using more sophisticated techniques, such as the ones from \cite{papadimitriou1993traveling,berman2006,adamaszek2018new}.